mangecoeur/ipython-desktop/README.md

 The IPython Notebook Desktop wraps the webapp in a more friendly interface, powered by node-webkit.
 You can configure a notebook to run to power the interface (optionally have it run on startup).

 What this does **NOT** do is provide you with a Python installation.
 This is deliberate, since people have different needs and tastes with regards to their python installs.
 Some people want to use the python bundled with their operating system, others use Python distributions like Canopy or Anaconda.
-With IPython desktop the python distribution and the interface are seperate, but you must confiure IPython desktop to use your IPython installation.
+With IPython desktop the python distribution and the interface are separate, but you must configure IPython desktop to use your IPython installation.

-The IPython Notebook Desktop doesn't aim to make it easier to install a scientific python environemnt, but should be easy enough to get by itself.
+The IPython Notebook Desktop doesn't aim to make it easier to install a scientific python environment, but should be easy enough to get by itself.
 It could eventually be a candidate for bundling with existing packages or with IPython itself.

 ## Pretty pictures